← All Neighbourhood Guides

 Who Usually Buys in Long Branch

 First-time detached buyers who want to own something real near the water without a $2M price tag.
 Young families leaving condos and looking for a backyard.
 Downtown professionals who discovered the Long Branch GO Station and did the math.
 Buyers priced out of Mimico who ran the numbers on their eastern neighbour and drove west.
 Mississauga buyers who want a Toronto address without the commute sacrifice.
-What these buyers have in common is that they have decided the lake matters more than the walk score, and they are right that Long Branch is one of the last places in Toronto where that trade-off still makes financial sense.
+What these buyers have in common is that they have decided the lake matters more than the walk score, and Long Branch remains one of the few places in Toronto where that trade-off is still financially achievable.

 What Surprises Buyers

-Many buyers researching Long Branch focus on the 501 streetcar commute and overlook the Long Branch GO Station on the Lakeshore West line.
-Union Station in approximately 30 to 35 minutes changes the calculus entirely for buyers who work downtown.
-It is one of the fastest GO commutes to Union from anywhere in Etobicoke, and most buyers only learn about it after moving in.
+Many buyers researching Long Branch focus on the streetcar commute and overlook the Long Branch GO Station on the Lakeshore West line.
+Union Station in approximately 20 to 30 minutes changes the calculus entirely for buyers who work downtown.
+It is one of the fastest GO commutes to Union from anywhere in Etobicoke, and it is easy to overlook when researching the neighbourhood.

 The Teardown Market Is Real and Everywhere